 The Price of Insanity

 Stamina isn’t the only thing you’ll need to keep an eye on while in combat.
 Taking a page from H.P.
 Lovecraft inspired games, the longer you spend fighting the marred, the more your sanity declines.
 When your sanity falls below a certain threshold your character becomes abnormal.
 If your sanity falls even further your character will go form abnormal to lunatic.
 When your character is in the abnormal or lunatic state, the marred are stronger and often will unlock new combat moves.

 Being abnormal effects characters differently.
 When Terrence is abnormal his maximum health is reduced, and he can no longer continually dodge while Norwood’s resistances decrease by half.
 Luckily chugging a Sanity potion or two will have your character back to themselves in no time.
 However, keeping your sanity low does have its benefits—player’s receive better rewards for beating an enemy while in these diminished states.
 It’s an interesting concept and I enjoyed the extra challenge being abnormal brings to the table.

 Pascal’s Wager is an epic adventure and honestly the most hardcore title I’ve yet to experience on Android.
 Combat is engaging and the marred are fearsome foes.
 While the storyline is a bit confusing it just makes the game feel that much more mysterious.
 Pascal’s Wager is well worth the 3.99 price tag.

-Be sure to check out our Pascal’s Wager Walkthrough for chapter one, chapter two, chapter three and chapter four as well as part one and part two of our Tips and Tricks Guide to Pascal’s Wager and its expansions.
+Be sure to check out our Pascal’s Wager Walkthrough for chapter one, chapter two, chapter three, chapter four and chapter five as well as part one and part two of our Tips and Tricks Guide to Pascal’s Wager and its expansions.